JohnBlue-git/Linux_Note/linux_and_command.md

 tar -xvpf archive.tar -C /path/to/directory
 ```
 Flattern the folder ot files to be compressed (Only for GNU tar)
+\
-:GNU tar (common on Linux)
+GNU tar (common on Linux):
 * use '--transform'
 * ```console
   tar --transform='s|.*/||' -czf flat.tar.gz </path/to/directory/*>
   ```
-:BSD tar (used by default on macOS and some BSD systems)
+BSD tar (used by default on macOS and some BSD systems):
 * on Mac, we can install GNU tar via Homebrew
 * ```console
   brew install gnu-tar